Ajay4486/Ajay4486/README.md

 to real-world challenges and collaborate with like-minded professionals.
 </p>

-- Looking for an internship in Full-Stack Web Development/Machine Learning.
+- I’m currently working at CodeClause as a Web developer Intern

 - 📫 How to reach me **ajshitkar282@gmail.com**